ShimpelShe/ShimpleStuff/Worms: Armageddon/Levels/readme.md

 This is where i keep my levels i make

+> [!TIP]
-also, when importing make sure you import them to "SavedLevels" not "Import"
+> also, when importing make sure you import them to "SavedLevels" not "Import"